-The latest data from the American Transportation Research Institute (ATRI) says the average trucking cost per mile in the U.S. is $1.69.
-So, if one of your trucks drove 100,000 miles last year, you spent $169,000 to keep that single truck on the road.
-That’s after adding up all driver, fuel, equipment, insurance, repair and other truck operating costs.
+The latest data from the National Private Truck Council (NPTC) says the average trucking cost per mile in the U.S. for private fleets is $2.90.
+So, if one of your trucks drove 100,000 miles last year, you spent $290,000 to keep that single truck on the road.
+That’s after adding up all driver, fuel, equipment, insurance, repair, and other truck operating costs.

 Every mile you can shave off the odometer adds dollars to your bottom line.
 But are fleet owners capitalizing like they should on fleet optimization technology that makes truck routes as efficient as possible?
 The answer, sadly, is no.

-Here’s ATRI’s breakdown of average trucking cost per mile, along with the percent of operating costs each component represents.
+Here’s NPTC’s breakdown of average trucking cost per mile, along with the percent of operating costs each component represents.

 Bottom line: there are a lot of expensive trucks out there driving a lot of miles.
-These costs will vary somewhat based on mode–TL, LTL or specialty carrier–but this is the average.
-Big rigs drive an average of 89,804 miles per year, while straight trucks log 24,067 miles.
+These costs will vary somewhat based on mode–TL, LTL, or specialty carrier–but this is the average.
+Big rigs drive an average of 91,500 miles per year, while straight trucks log 20,500 miles.

 If your vehicles are making multiple stops during a day-long pick-up or delivery route, you are courting routing disaster if you’re not using some type of routing and scheduling software.
 While not all routing software is created equal, most use a similar approach to making sure trucks move along a route in the most efficient way possible.

-In our 30 years of routing experience, Paragon has found that, on average, businesses that shift from manual to automated vehicle routing can cut route time and miles by about 10-30 percent, with poorly managed operations being at the high end of that range.
+In our more than 30 years of routing experience, Aptean has found that, on average, businesses that shift from manual to automated vehicle routing can cut route time and miles by 10-30%, with poorly managed operations being at the high end of that range.

 Now let’s apply that math to an actual operation.
-Say you’re a food distributor with 10 tractor/trailers and 10 straight trucks in your fleet.
-Using ATRI averages for yearly miles and trucking costs per mile, your fleet will drive a total of 1,138,710 fleet miles at a fully burdened cost of $1,924,420.
-By reducing your fleet miles 15 percent, costs are reduced to $1,635,758 for a savings of $288,662.
+Say you’re a food distributor with 10 tractor-trailers and 10 straight trucks in your fleet.
+Using the NPTC average for yearly miles and trucking costs per mile, your fleet will drive a total of 1,120,000 fleet miles at a fully burdened cost of $3,248,000.
+By reducing your fleet miles 15%, costs are reduced to $2,760,800 for a savings of $487,200.

 The good news is that route efficiency is possible with a relatively modest investment.
-In order to estimate your potential savings and ROI from fleet optimization software, start by calculating your average truck cost per mile.
-The ATRI chart gives you the components.
-You’ll need a calculator and some patience, but you’ll get there in pretty short order.
+To estimate your potential savings and ROI from fleet optimization software, start by calculating your average truck cost per mile.
+The NPTC chart gives you the components.
+You’ll need a calculator and some patience, but you’ll get there in short order.

-From there, it’s a fairly simple question of evaluating the efficiency of your own operation and looking for signs that your delivery route planning operations need improvement.
+From there, it’s a fairly simple question of evaluating the efficiency of your own operation and looking for common mistakes that fleet owners make, and how to avoid them.

-After a high-level assessment, routing software providers like Paragon can model your operation, using your own transport data, in order to arrive at a more precise saving estimate.
-If you want to learn more, check out these customer success stories or contact Paragon to arrange a discussion.
+After a high-level assessment, routing software providers like Aptean can model your operation, using your own transport data, to arrive at a more precise saving estimate.
+Ready to learn more?
+Find out how, now.